 The valuable clinical data, specimens, and assay results collected during a primary clinical trial or observational study can enable researchers to answer additional, pressing questions with relatively small investments in new measurements.
 However, management of such follow-on, “ancillary” studies is complex.
 It requires coordinating across institutions, sites, repositories, and approval boards, as well as distributing, integrating, and analyzing diverse data types.
-General-purpose software systems that simplify the management of ancillary studies have not yet been explored in the research literature.
+General-purpose study management systems that simplify the management of ancillary studies have not yet been explored in the research literature.

 We have identified requirements for ancillary study management primarily as part of our ongoing work with a number of large research consortia.
 These organizations include the Center for HIV/AIDS Vaccine Immunology (CHAVI), the Immune Tolerance Network (ITN), the HIV Vaccine Trials Network (HVTN), the U.S. Military HIV Research Program (MHRP), and the Network for Pancreatic Organ Donors with Diabetes (nPOD).
 We also consulted with researchers at a range of other disease research organizations regarding their workflows and data management strategies.
 Lastly, to enhance breadth, we reviewed process documents for ancillary study management from other organizations.